Rick and Morty: The Anime

-Rick and Morty: The Anime is a Japanese–American anime science fiction sitcom created and developed by Takashi Sano and produced by Sola Entertainment and Telecom Animation Film for Adult Swim.
-The third series in the franchise, based on the animated series of the same name by Justin Roiland and Dan Harmon, and starring Yōhei Tadano and Keisuke Chiba as Rick Sanchez and Morty Smith, following five pilot short films released from March 29, 2020 to October 10, 2021.
+Rick and Morty: The Anime is an adult animated science fiction sitcom television series created, written and directed by Takashi Sano, produced by Sola Entertainment and animated by Telecom Animation Film for Cartoon Network's nighttime programming block Adult Swim.
+The third series in the franchise, based on the American animated series of the same name by Justin Roiland and Dan Harmon, set between the fifth and sixth seasons of the main series, it stars Yōhei Tadano as Rick Sanchez and Keisuke Chiba as Morty Smith, reprising their roles from the Japanese dub of the original series.
+None of the cast of the English version of the original series reprise their roles for its English dub.

+Included on the 2025 Edition, Deluxe Edition, and Expanded Editions in the summer of 2025.

+Following five short films that premiered on Adult Swim and subsequently released onto its official YouTube account from March 29, 2020, to November 12, 2021, the series itself aired on the network from August 16 to October 18, 2024, the editions that released on HBO Max and music subsequently released onto its official Apple Music from June 20, to 21, 2025.
+Both the shorts and series received mixed reviews from critics, with the former getting somewhat more favorable reactions.

 Plot

-The show revolves around the adventures of the members of the Smith household, in particular mad scientist and samurai Rick Sanchez, and his grandchildren, the 14-year-old Morty Smith, and the 17-year-old Summer Smith, whose parents, Jerry and Beth Smith (Rick's daughter), disapprove of their adventures.
+Rick and Morty: The Anime revolves around the adventures of the Smith family, in particular mad scientist Rick Sanchez, and his grandchildren, the 14-year-old Morty Smith and the 17-year-old Summer Smith, whose parents, Jerry and Beth Smith (Rick's daughter), disapprove of their adventures.
+As Morty meets "time warrior" Elle, parallel storylines set sometime during the events of the sixth season of the main series explore the final months of the lives of the alternate reality spacefaring hero "Space Morty", and Morty's original father Jerry Prime.

 Different versions of the characters (including the bespectacled genocider, President Morty Smith) inhabit other dimensions throughout the show's multiverse, with their personal characteristics varying from one reality to another.